maandree/blueshift/README.md

 tables, which ICC profiles normally uses, in other software if it is done manually.

-- (Currently being implement) Blueshift can modify the colour curves for monitors without a display server like X or Wayland.
+- (Currently being implemented) Blueshift can modify the colour curves for monitors without a display server like X or Wayland.
 This is done by using Direct Rendering Manager.